FaridTaghavi/MultiharmonicCumulants/README.md

 # MultiharmonicCumulants_v1.1

-Author: Seyed Farid Taghavi
+Author: Seyed Farid Taghavi,

+Technical University of Munich,
+Dense and Strange Hadronic Matter Group,

-Date: May 9, 2020
+Date: May 9, 2020,

 The package is prepared by Mathematica 12.0 to generate all possible multi-harmonic cumulants applicable in heavy-ion physics by employing the generating function method.
 It contains the following function: